-His most recent book is Collective Action in Organizations (Cambridge University Press), with Andrew Flanagin and Cynthia Stohl.
-He is author of Information and American Democracy (Cambridge University Press), which won the Price Award for Best Book on Science, Technology and Politics from the American Political Science Association, and which is available in Chinese, Arabic, and Korean.
-His book Campaigning Online (Oxford University Press), with Richard Davis, won the McGannon Communication Policy Award for social and ethical relevance.
-He is also author of The Politics of Expertise in Congress (SUNY Press) and many articles in political science and communication journals.
+For now my publications are exclusively in journal outlets in political science and communication.
+My most recent book is Collective Action in Organizations (Cambridge University Press, 2012), with Andrew Flanagin and Cynthia Stohl.
+I am also author of Information and American Democracy (Cambridge University Press, 2003), which won the Price Award for Best Book on Science, Technology and Politics from the American Political Science Association, and which is available in Chinese, Arabic, and Korean.
+My book Campaigning Online (Oxford University Press, 2003), with Richard Davis, won the McGannon Communication Policy Award for social and ethical relevance.
+My first book, which I started before the Internet began its ascendancy and became my obsession, is about the US Congress and is entitled The Politics of Expertise in Congress (SUNY Press, 1996).